zehh/GettingAndCleaningDataProject/CodeBook.md

 ## Variables Used fileurl : The URL of the dataset zipfile.
 - traindir : The directory containing the training data.
 - testdir : The directory containing the test data.
-- trainingset : The raw training feature data.
+- trainingset : The raw training experimental data.
-- testset : The raw test feature data.
+- testset : The raw test experimental data.
 - variablenames : The names of the features.
 - activity_labels : The labels for the activities.
 - activity_test : The activity labels for the test set.